Benasquese dialect

-Benasquese (autonym: benasqués), often called patués by its speakers, is the native Romance linguistic variety of the Valley of Benasque, in the province of Huesca (Aragon, Spain).
+Benasquese (autonym: benasqués), often called patués by its speakers, is the native Romance linguistic variety of the Benasque Valley, in the province of Huesca, Aragon region, Spain.

-Usually regarded as an Aragonese dialect (a particular variety of Ribagorçan, transitional into Catalan, Gascon and Aragonese), it has also been considered an extreme North-Western Catalan dialect in the past by a few linguists, and more recently, a language in its own right.
+Usually regarded as an Aragonese dialect (a particular variety of Ribagorçan, transitional between Catalan, Gascon and Aragonese), it has also been considered an extreme North-Western Catalan dialect in the past by a few linguists, and more recently, a language in its own right.
 Benasquese itself is often divided into two subdialects, Upper Benasquese and Lower Benasquese.

-Although still vigorously spoken (when compared to other Aragonese varieties) by some 1,000 to 2,000 speakers, Benasquese is also in fast decline.
+Although still vigorously spoken (when compared with other Aragonese varieties) by some 1,000 to 2,000 speakers, Benasquese is also in fast decline.